jmgimeno/piqc-lectures/README.md

 You can save Jupyter notebooks in the current directory by attaching the current directory ($PWD) to work directory as follows:

     docker run -it --rm -p 8888:8888 -v "$PWD":/home/jovyan/work sanori/qiskit-notebook

+# IBM QUantum Experience

+Before using the IBMQ provider, we must register our account.

+    IBMQ.delete_accounts() # only after generating new token IBMQ.save_account("<token>")

+will do the trick.